 Stock price: $12,995 (2009, 1000s)

 The Ducati Sport1000 is a direct inspiration of the 1973 Ducati 750 Sport with a typical one seated cafe racer look.
-For the a stock price of $12,995 you got a lightweight bike with adjustable suspension, USD front fork, Brembo brakes and a powerful 2 cylinder engine.
+For t a stock price of $12,995 you got a lightweight bike with adjustable suspension, USD front fork, Brembo brakes and a powerful 2 cylinder engine.
 The remarkable 992cc L-twin puts out an awesome 92hp and 90Nm.
 Considering the weight of 179kg this thing goes like a rocket!
 Too bad that they’ve stopped the production of this awesome modern classic in 2009 and that there aren’t a lot of used models to find.

 #6 BMW R nineT (2014 – )